Scanning for Access with smb_login

 A common situation to find yourself in is being in possession of a valid username and password combination, and wondering where else you can use it.
 This is where the SMB Login Check Scanner can be very useful, as it will connect to a range of hosts and determine if the username/password combination can access the target.

-Keep in mind, this is very “loud” as it will show up as a failed login attempt in the event logs of every Windows box it touches.
+Keep in mind that this is very “loud” as it will show up as a failed login attempt in the event logs of every Windows box it touches.
 Be thoughtful on the network you are taking this action on.
-Any successful results can be plugged into the windows/smb/psexec exploit module (exactly like the standalone tool) which can be utilized to create Meterpreter Sessions.
+Any successful results can be plugged into the windows/smb/psexec exploit module (exactly like the standalone tool), which can be used to create Meterpreter Sessions.